-(1) The material terms of the awards reflected in this column are provided in the "Compensation, Discussion and Analysis-2018 Compensation Decisions and Performance" section under the heading "Annual Cash Incentives" and "Long-Term Equity Incentives"
+(1) The material terms of the awards reflected in this column are provided in the "Compensation, Discussion and Analysis-2021 Compensation Decisions and Performance" section under the headings "Annual Cash Incentives" and "Long-Term Equity Incentives."

-(2) The amounts shown in these columns represent the threshold, target and maximum possible payouts in 2018 expressed as a percentage of each NEO's salary as of January 1, 2018.
-For Mr. Ball, the target payout was 100% of salary.
-For every other NEO the target payout was 60% of salary.
+(2) The amounts shown in these columns represent the threshold, target and maximum possible payouts in 2021 expressed as a percentage of each NEO's salary as of January 1, 2021.
+For Mr. Ball, the target payout was 115% of salary.
+For Mr. Sullivan, the target payout was 75% of salary.
+For Mr. Zugay and Mses.
+Hyde and Apostolou, the target payout was 60% of salary.
+Ms. Apostolou's target payout was based on her salary as of April 1, 2021.
 Threshold performance would yield a payout of 50% of target and maximum performance would yield a payout of 150% of target.
 Amounts paid to each NEO under our annual incentive plan are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.